Flann O'Brien: Legacy

 O'Brien influenced the science fiction writer and conspiracy theory satirist Robert Anton Wilson, who has O'Brien's character De Selby, an obscure intellectual in The Third Policeman and The Dalkey Archive, appear in his own The Widow's Son.
 In both The Third Policeman and The Widow's Son, De Selby is the subject of long pseudo-scholarly footnotes.
 This is fitting, because O'Brien himself made free use of characters invented by other writers, claiming that there were too many fictional characters as is.
 O'Brien was also known for pulling the reader's leg by concocting elaborate conspiracy theories.

+An award-winning radio play by Albrecht Behmel called Ist das Ihr Fahrrad, Mr. O'Brien? brought his life and work to the attention of a broader German audience in 2003.

 In 2011 the '100 Myles: The International Flann O'Brien Centenary Conference' (24–27 July) was held at The Department of English Studies at the University of Vienna, the success of which led to the establishment of 'The International Flann O'Brien Society' (IFOBS).
 Each year the IFOBS announces awards for both books and articles about O'Brien.
 In October 2011, Trinity College Dublin hosted a weekend of events celebrating the centenary of his birth.
 A commemorative 55c stamp featuring a portrait of O'Brien's head as drawn by his brother Micheál Ó Nualláin was issued for the same occasion.
 This occurred some 52 years after the writer's famous criticism of the Irish postal service.
 A bronze sculpture of the writer stands outside the Palace Bar on Dublin's Fleet Street.
 Kevin Myers said, "Had Myles escaped he might have become a literary giant."
 Fintan O'Toole said of O'Brien "he could have been a celebrated national treasure – but he was far too radical for that."
-An award winning radio play by Albrecht Behmel called Ist das Ihr Fahrrad, Mr. O'Brien? brought his life and work to the attention of a broader German audience in 2003.

 O'Brien has also been semi-seriously referred to as a "scientific prophet" in relation to his writings on thermodynamics, quaternion theory and atomic theory.

 In 2012, on the 101st anniversary of his birth, O'Brien was honoured with a commemorative Google Doodle.

 His life and works were celebrated on BBC Radio 4's Great Lives in December 2017.

+In The Guardian feature "My Hero", John Banville chose O'Brien, writing: "O’Brien was a philistine as well as a consummate prose stylist, an artist who threw away his talent, a Catholic who allowed himself to drift into the sin of despair, and a great comic sensibility thwarted and shrivelled by emotional self-denial.
+He would have laughed at the notion of being anybody’s hero."

+The podcast Radio Myles by Toby Harris features interviews with notable scholars discussing O'Brien's works.
+The BBC radio show The Exploding Library dedicated an episode to The Third Policeman.